junekomeiji/apue.3e/README.md

 reason.

 The last change that I did was in `./stdio/buf.c`.
-The solution and full credit to the solution goes to JinshengStatham who provided a working solution to the problem, and it seems to come from the non-portability of the code itself.
+Full credit to the solution goes to JinshengStatham who provided a working solution to the problem, and it seems to come from the non-portability of the code itself.